IBM/data-prep-kit/doc/quick-start/new-transform-outside.md

 ```

 ### Running
-In the following `parquet-tools` will be helpful here.
+In the following, `parquet-tools` will be helpful.
 Install with
 ```shell
 % source venv/bin/activate
 (venv) % pip install parquet-tools
 ```
-We will the transform on a single parquet file in a directory named `input`.
+We will the transform a single parquet file in a directory named
+`input`.
+The directory may contain more than one parquet file,
+in which case they will all be processed.
 We can examine the input as follows:
 ```shell
 % source venv/bin/activate